kolostring/fioc/README.md

 ### Pros

 - **Reflection-free & decorator-free**: Works without reflect-metadata, decorators, or runtime hacks → fully compatible with Deno, Bun, Node, and browsers.
+- **Tree-shakeable**: Due to explicit dependency declaration and **no reliance on reflection**, only imported symbols are included in the final bundle → minimal footprint for frontend projects.
 - **Immutable container state**: Safe for concurrent applications, serverless functions, and multi-threaded environments.

-- **Scoped lifecycles**: Supports transient, singleton, and scoped instances → flexible per-request, per-job, or long-lived resources.
+- **Scoped lifecycles**: Supports transient, singleton, and scoped instances with a single, reliable `createScope` function.
+- **Generic Type Metadata**: Unique ability to resolve dependencies based on generic type constraints, replacing a key feature of `reflect-metadata` without the overhead.
 - **Strong TypeScript inference**: Minimal boilerplate; dependencies are automatically type-checked and inferred.
 - **Fluent builder API**: Chainable, readable syntax for container registration and composition.
 - **Modular & composable**: Merge containers or swap configurations easily → ideal for testing or multi-environment setups.

-- **Tree-shakeable**: Only imported symbols are included in the final bundle → minimal footprint for frontend projects.

-- **Ecosystem ready**: Integrates with React (@fioc/react), Next.js (@fioc/next), and stricter type-checking (@fioc/strict).

 ### Cons

 - **No automatic decorators**: Users coming from decorator-based DI libraries may need to adjust patterns.
 - **Requires explicit token management**: Every dependency needs a DIToken or factory token → slightly more verbose than reflection-based DI.

 ---